BMR Calculator - Calculate Your Basal Metabolic Rate Free BMR Calculator

 - 1.9 — Extra active (very hard daily exercise or physical job)

-- Don’t Starve: Eating below your BMR slows metabolism.
-Aim for a moderate calorie deficit.
+- Don’t Starve: Eating below your BMR slows metabolism through adaptive thermogenesis.
+Aim for a moderate calorie deficit above your BMR.

 - Stay Hydrated: Drinking cold water can temporarily increase metabolic rate by 10–30%.

-- Sleep Well: Poor sleep reduces metabolic rate and increases hunger hormones.
+- Sleep Well: Aim for 7–9 hours.
+Poor sleep reduces metabolic rate and increases hunger hormones (ghrelin).